What you'll learn

 Value blocks represent code that returns a value.

 A value block's generator returns an array containing a string and a precedence value.
+The built-in generators have predefined operator precedence values exported as an Order enum.

-For example, this code defines a block generator that always returns 1 + 1:
+This code defines a block generator that always returns 1 + 1:

-return ['1 + 1', sampleGenerator.ORDER_ADDITION];
+return ['1 + 1', Order.ADDITION];

 Operator precedence